Administrator — System Settings Hub

 Where to Work in the Interface

-Main work with settings happens in the Settings module:
+Main work with settings happens in the Settings module in Constructor:

-- "Bots" section: bot and bot group management
+- Bots — bot and bot group management.

 Quick Links